andrindecsy/acore-server-infrastructure/docs/TUNNELING.md

 #### [bore](https://github.com/ekzhang/bore)

 bore is a minimal open-source Tunnel.
 This option was tried and saw a bit of success, but it had two major limitations.
 First, the bore process running on the server would assign random ports on restart or any time the bore process crashed and had to be brought up again.
 This meant that players would have to manually change their realmlist.WTF file every time one of those happened.
-Second, some players' networks block arbitrary high ports (10000+ range) which is exactly the port range the publicly hosted service at `pore.pub` would assign.
+Second, some players' networks block arbitrary high ports (10000+ range) which is exactly the port range the publicly hosted service at `bore.pub` would assign.
 This was confirmed via `Test-NetConnection` connection tests from the affected player's machine, which failed on the tunnel's specific port but succeeded on common ports like 443.

-The alternative to the public bore service is a self-hosted bore server on an external machine wich allows IPv4 traffic.
+The alternative to the public bore service is a self-hosted bore server on an external machine which allows IPv4 traffic.
 This option was also tried on a free Oracle Cloud VM.
-On paper it would have been perfect, no more random ports or too high ports that get blocked (self hosting assigns lower pots).
+On paper it would have been perfect, no more random ports or too high ports that get blocked (self hosting assigns lower ports).
 Unfortunately I hit a wall getting incoming traffic into the Cloud VM.
 Any attempts of accessing any port other than 22 (ssh) wouldn't get to the machine.
-This was confirmed via `tcdump` showing zero packets ever arriving at the VM's network interface, ruling out any local misconfiguration.
+This was confirmed via `tcpdump` showing zero packets ever arriving at the VM's network interface, ruling out any local misconfiguration.

 Don't feel discouraged to go down this route though, I only opted for a different solution entirely because it was taking me too much time to diagnose the cloud VM's network problems.